Vegan Certification for Truth in Labeling Laws:

 In order to successfully implement such a global, omnipresent, Vegan standard, however, certain international legalities need to be defined, and redefined, in order to legally keep these Vegan definitions and claims honest, relevant, and accountable.
 The leading Vegan standard must not only guide our evolution, but the standard must also evolve as we evolve.
 The prevailing Vegan label shall also be compatible with the competing, varying, and evolving national and international definitions for Vegan with the guided mission of defining a singular global Vegan standard.

-In order to define Vegan laws and advocate for their protection, we must look to existing legal guidelines as a global framework, which determines where or how Vegan fits into the existing modern paradigm of law.
+In order to define Vegan label laws and advocate for their protection, we must look to existing legal guidelines as a global framework, which determines where or how Vegan fits into the existing modern paradigm of law.
 At present, current global laws do not require disclosure of or protect Vegan claims, and even fail to recognize a Vegan interest.
 For now, that means Vegan claims can only be trusted if certified Vegan by a known and internationally accredited Vegan organization with global trademark protection.
 When a product proves its Vegan claim to an accredited third-party certification body and discloses the needed information, the consumer can rest assured that industry best practices are met to ensure Vegan quality assurance.
 The consumer can also find peace in knowing the certifying body is also audited by members of the world accreditation forum to ensure accountability to the Vegan standard that is used in granting certification to Vegan products.
 This protects the consumer interest.

-Label Laws and Legal Standards
+Vegan Label Laws and Vegan Certification Standards

-This is necessary as the law does not recognize a unified, globally binding, legal Vegan standard.
+This is necessary as the law does not recognize a unified, globally binding, legal Vegan standard that helps define international Vegan label laws.
 That means, anyone can claim Vegan without any accountability, unless certified by an accredited scheme that holds claims accountable to a defined Vegan standard of requirements.
 Although, it is worth noting that progress is being made to achieve a legally binding standard, as government entities consider legal accountability for the Vegan interested consumer.
 To date there is not a single government entity requiring such protection.
 That is why, clearly defined regulations and global standards are needed to ensure truth in labeling laws and implementation of best industry practices.
 A uniform approach to set industry certification standards will also act as the foundation used for the development and implementation of laws surrounding Vegan claims.
 Laws as developed must consider compliance with leading industry standards and require full disclosures of trade secrets that may yield animal products and by products, including use of animal-derived GMO.
 A product cannot be certified and verified Vegan without detailed ingredient and supplier research, consideration of animal testing, on-site audits of the manufacturing facilities to assess risk for cross-contamination, and detailed preventative action plans, among other components of the production and manufacturing process.
 All of this and more demands consideration when marketing a globally trusted legal Vegan symbol and defining different jurisdictional laws.

 A product certified Vegan raises the legal bar by protecting the Vegan interest, where the law currently fails to even recognize a Vegan interest.